RadeonOpenCompute/ROCm_Documentation/index.rst

 Going to 11: Amping Up the Programming-Language Run-Time Foundation
 ####################################################################
 The ROCr System Runtime is language independent and makes heavy use of the Heterogeneous System Architecture (HSA) Runtime API.
-This approach provides a rich foundation to exectute programming languages such as HCC C++ and HIP, the Khronos Group’s OpenCL, and Continum’s Anaconda Python.
+This approach provides a rich foundation to exectute programming languages such as HCC C++ and HIP, the Khronos Group’s OpenCL, and Continuum’s Anaconda Python.

 .. image:: ROCm_Stack.png
     :align: center